» Using SSH Keys for Cloning Modules

 To delete a key, find it in the list of keys and click its "Delete" button.
 Before deleting a key, you should assign a new key to any workspaces that are using it.

 Important: If any workspaces are still using a key when you delete it, they will be unable to clone modules from private repos until you assign them a new key.
 This might cause Terraform runs to fail.

 » Assigning Keys to Workspaces

-To assign a key to a workspace, navigate to that workspace's page and click the "Integrations" link.
+To assign a key to a workspace, navigate to that workspace's page and choose "SSH Key" from the "Settings" menu.